JardaMartan/webex_teams_compliance/README.md

 9. In the application log you will see the Access and Refresh Tokens being created and saved in DynamoDB.
 10. The application will start monitoring the Events API.
 11. Try sending a message in Webex Teams, creating s Space or adding/deleting users to a Space.
 All should be logged by the application.
 12. If you want to monitor only certain type of events, stop the application using Ctrl-C and add `--resource` or `--type` parameters with appropriate values.
+You can also monitor only certain person's activites by setting `--actor` parameter (person's e-mail address).